Frequently Asked Questions

 Is OrynIQ SOC 2 certified?

-SOC 2 Type I is targeted for 2026.
+SOC 2 Type II is targeted for 2026 and we have a formal Letter of Engagement with Vanta.
 In the meantime, OrynIQ is designed with the SOC 2 Trust Services Criteria in mind — immutable audit logs, role-based access control, encrypted credentials, and a principle-of-least-privilege service account model.

-A Data Processing Agreement (DPA) is available on request for customers who require it for procurement or compliance purposes.
+A Data Processing Agreement (DPA) or the Vanta Letter of Engagement are available on request for customers who require it for procurement via email to security@oryniq.com.

 Does OrynIQ support GDPR and data deletion?